viniciusvasti/my-personal-website/posts/the-biggest-challenge-i-faced-in-my-career.md

 I followed up with their tries and final solution, then learned from them:
 - We set a printing service queue in the small computer running Linux
 - Connected it to the printer through the store's local network
-- Established socket a connection between the React Native app and the Linux computer to send out the raw invoice's text to be printed
+- Established socket a connection between the React Native app and the Linux computer to send out the raw receipt's text to be printed

-### The Mobile PoS vs the Invoice Printer
+### The Mobile PoS vs the Receipt Printer
 As I mentioned earlier, I've delegated that part to other developers who were more proficient with hardware.
 But even they couldn't make it work 100% of the time.
-Around 1 every 50 sales, we had an issue printing an invoice.
-The deal is that: by law, the customer has the right to get the invoice, but we couldn't try to print it again because of constraints that I won't describe right now.
+Around 1 every 50 sales, we had an issue printing an receipt.
+The deal is that: by law, the customer has the right to get the receipt, but we couldn't try to print it again because of constraints that I won't describe right now.
 Then I brought out 2 options that I discussed with the Store Operations team.
-In case of the invoice printing fails, we could either:
+In case of the receipt printing fails, we could either:
-- The store employee could go to a computer, access the Brazilian Federal Taxes website, consult the invoice by its number, and print it
+- The store employee could go to a computer, access the Brazilian Federal Taxes website, consult the receipt by its number, and print it
-- Send the invoice by email (that we could do how many times he wanted, just pushing a button in the app)
+- Send the receipt by email (that we could do how many times he wanted, just pushing a button in the app)

 The last one is preferred, because it would be much faster and easier.
-The first should happen only if the customer strongly demands a paper-printed invoice.
+The first should happen only if the customer strongly demands a paper-printed receipt.
 The Operations Team agreed with those solutions.
 ### Physical Stores' poor network connection
 Another big deal was that among the 300 physical stores, tens of those, maybe hundreds, had a poor internet connection.
 That means the requests to the APIs running in the cloud could have delayed responses or even failed if the internet was down.